Jokuyen/Happiness_Perspective/README.md

 - MPAndroidChart: Learning to use the library
 - Room: Lack of date format

-Lesson:
+Lesson from a mysterious crash:
 I changed my Entry data class to include year: Int, month: Int, and day: Int.

-I noticed after the change that if I tried to submit a new Entry, the app crashes.
-I tried to find the bug for an hour until it dawned on me that the database's table with the old Entry version might be interfering with the current version.
-Therefore, this might be a database bug.
+After the change, if I tried to submit a new Entry, the app crashes before reaching the CurrentMonth fragment.
+For an hour, I tried to figure out what the bug could be.
+I tried debugging and looking at the Logcat, but that didn't help much.

+Then it dawned on me that the database's table was currently holding the old Entity version, which might somehow interfere with the current version of the Entry class.
+Therefore, this could be a database bug.

 My theory was that if I deleted the old database and started fresh, this bug would go away.
-First, I cleared the data using the clear() method of the Dao.
+So, I went to clear the data using the clear() method of the Dao.
 Then, I updated the version of the database.

 And like that, my app stopped crashing!
+It felt like a magical experience, to be frank.

-I fear what I would have done instead if I hadn't guessed upon this solution.
-For anyone working with Room, try changing the version of your database after changing the class of your chosen Entity.
-Otherwise, you might end up with your app crashing without a direct explanation.
+I fear where my mental health would have ended up had I not guessed upon this solution.
+For anyone working with Room, make sure to check on your database after changing the class of your chosen Entity.
+Otherwise, you might end up with your app crashing.
+(And not understanding what went wrong like I did!)